igormacedo/robotic-arm-control/README.md

 ```
 Go to the module folder and run
 ```
-python setup.py build
+python setup.py build_ext -b build
 ```
-An then move the armdriver.so module to the same location as the python script you want to use the `import armdriver as lynx`
+An then move the armdriver.so module to the same location as the python script you want to use the `from armdriver import *`

 #### Compiling code ####